-Visitors flock to the park throughout the year, though, if you have boating or hiking on the mind, summer is the best time to come to the park.
+Although visitors flock to the park throughout the year, if you have boating or hiking on the mind, summer is the best time to come to the park.
 The Rim Drives and other upper-elevation roads can open sometime in June, but exactly when varies each year depending on the timing and amount of winter snowfall.
 Winter season starts early and ends late at the park, and the abundant snowfall closes many roads and facilities.
 Every effort is made to keep Highway 62 and the road to Rim Village open throughout the year.

-No matter when you visit, there's something to do.
+No matter when you visit, there's something to explore.
 Read on for a few ideas for some of the best things you can see and do during a visit to Crater Lake National Park.

 01 of 07